Sevillanas

-Sevillanas is the first flamenco dance style which I started to learn in Spanish dance studio "Duende".
-Of course, you have to start with the most basic moves, acquire the posture, hand movements, counting of the rhythm and then the steps.
-The classes are organized in small groups; thus it is easy for our dance teacher Ilvija to pay attention to everyone individually, correct mistakes and follow the performance.
-The hour scheduled for each class passes by unnoticed.
-Now something more about sevillanas itself.
+Sevillanas is the first of the flamenco dance styles I have started to learn at the Spanish dance club "Duende".
+Of course, one must start from the most basic movements - learning posture, arm movements, counting the rhythm, and then the steps.
+Classes take place in small groups, which is beneficial in that dance teacher Ilvija can give individual attention to each person, correct mistakes, and monitor the execution.
+The hour allocated to each class passes unnoticed.
+What follows is a little about sevillanas itself.

 Sevillanas is one of the best-known flamenco dance styles.
-People used to dance it at patios or at neighbourhood meetings in guest houses, which is also known as corrales and people have always danced it at romerias and other fiestas.
-The dance and its name come from the Seville area in Spain, where it is particularly popular in the districts of La Macarena, San Bernardo, La Feria and La Alameda Triana.
+It was once danced in patios or guest houses at neighbourhood gatherings, also known as corrales, and people have always danced it at romerías and other festivities.
+The dance and its name originated from the Seville region of Spain, where it is especially popular in neighbourhoods such as La Macarena, San Bernardo, La Feria, and La Alameda Triana.

-The dance is characterized by elegance, liveliness, sharp dynamics and flexibility, although in the last few years it has become a little slower.
-Sevillanas is a partner dance - a man and a woman or two women.
-It is mainly performed in 4 parts (4 coplas); each has a different choreography with a small pause between them.
+The dance is characterised by elegance, liveliness, sharp dynamics, and movement, although in the last couple of years it has become somewhat slower.
+Sevillanas is a partner dance - a man and a woman, or two women.
+It is mainly performed in four parts (4 coplas), each with different choreography and a brief pause between them.

-The most important movements are paseíllos (a solemn introduction, or series of steps similar to walking), pasadas (change of partner), careos (change of partner, looking at each other) and remate (the movements of the dance emphasize the final part).
-Singing the final beat, the music and dance are stopped simultaneously and the performers finish with an elegant and challenging desplante (strong touches, that finish or culminate the series or a part of the touches of the dance), what is characteristic to dances for demonstrating attention.
+The most significant movements are paseíllos (a ceremonial introduction or series of steps resembling a walk), pasadas (partner change), careos (partner change while facing each other), and remate (the closing section of the dance emphasised with movements).
+When the final beat is sung, the music and dance stop simultaneously and the performers end with an elegant and challenging desplante (strong stamps that end or culminate a series of stamps or a section of the dance), characteristic of dances of courtship.

 Rhythm

-Sevillana is a popular folk song, which is aflamencada (flamenconized, e.g., changed in the influence of flamenco) and is very widely played for several years already.
-Several variations of sevillanas can be distinguished: corraleras (for neighbour patios), bíblicas (with biblical themes), boleras, liturgícas (with liturgical or religious themes), de feria (tipically for celebrations) and rocieras (for the celebration of rocío).
-Sevilliana chants are performed by such popular bands as Los Romeros de la Puebla, Los Amigos de Gines, Las Corraleras de Lebrija, Cantores de Hispalis and Los del Río.
+Sevillanas is a popular folk song that is aflamencada (flamenco-influenced, i.e., changed under the influence of flamenco), and has been very widely played for many years.
+Several sevillanas variations can be distinguished: corraleras (for neighbourhood patios), bíblicas (with biblical themes), boleras, liturgícas (with liturgical or religious themes), de feria (typical for festivals), and rocieras (for the rocío festivities).
+Sevillanas songs are performed by such popular groups as Los Romeros de la Puebla, Los Amigos de Gines, Las Corraleras de Lebrija, Cantores de Hispalis, and Los del Río.

-With a guitar sevillanas can be played in different tonalities, because it depends on the pitch of the singer.
-Traditionally it is played in La minor and the middle part is played in Re minor.
-Percussion is often used as accompaniment; the clapping or the accentuation of the rhythm is performed by the dancers themselves with castanets.
+On guitar, sevillanas can be played in various keys, as it depends on the pitch set by the singer.
+Traditionally it is played in A minor and the middle section is performed in D minor.
+Percussion instruments are often used for accompaniment, or the rhythmic accents are performed by the dancers themselves with castanets.

 Sources used: